How to speed up your driver’s license renewal in Florida

 - This is the only method for—non-U.S. citizens or those who’ve legally changed their name or address since their last license was issued.
 These people will have to submit documents proving their legal status or changes.

 - If your license has expired for over a year—you can only renew it in person, as you’ll be required to take a fresh set of tests

 Renewing in person is not as exhausting as it’s known for if you schedule your appointment.
 Luckily, DoNotPay can help you get a fast appointment and prepare your documents in no time.
-Use the web app version for all browsers or get the iOS app, and your visit will be scheduled in less than 120 seconds.
+Use the web app version for all browsers and your visit will be scheduled in less than 120 seconds.

 Renewing your FL license online

 Online renewals are fast and reliable and you’ll receive your new license within 10 days after submitting.
 However, there are a few rules if you’re going to request your renewal online: